infinitered/ignite/docs/Navigation.md

 # Navigation in Ignite

 We use [React Navigation v6](https://reactnavigation.org/docs/getting-started/) in the current version of Ignite.
-You'll find any navigators in `./app/navigators`, with the `app-navigator.tsx` being the primary one.
+You'll find any navigators in `./app/navigators`, with the `AppNavigator.tsx` being the primary one.

 There's also a `navigation-utilities.tsx` file which provides some utility functions we find useful in building apps, such as `getActiveRouteName`, `useBackButtonHandler` and `useNavigationPersistence`.